casoncalvet/Project_2/README.md

 ###### Hypothesis III: Women are underrepresented in Nobel Prize Categories because they are discriminated against in the workforce.

 ![BarGDI](./images/BarplotGDI.png)
-######GDI: measures the gender gap in human development achievements by accounting for disparities between women and men in 3 parameters of human development (HDI): longevity, knowledge, and standard of living.
+###### GDI: measures the gender gap in human development achievements by accounting for disparities between women and men in 3 parameters of human development (HDI): longevity, knowledge, and standard of living.
 The ratio is calculated as female HDI to male HDI, with 5 being the lowest and 1 being the highest.
+<br/><br/>

 ![ratio](./images/FMRatio.png)
 #### Even in countries where the Gender Development Index is highest, women only make up to 40% the salary of male counterparts.
 #####
+<br/><br/>

 ![letmein](./images/letmein.gif)
 <br/><br/>